potmat/homebridge-google-nest-sdm/README.md

 You can also use the plugin config UI to enter these values.

+vEncoder is the encoder the plugin will use for camera streams.
 If vEncoder is not specified it will default to "libx264 -preset ultrafast -tune zerolatency".
 On a Raspberry Pi 4 you can try something like "h264_v4l2m2m".
-On other platforms use the encoder of your choice.
+On other platforms you are free to the encoder of your choice.
+If you don't know what this means you can probably ignore it.

 # Where do the config values come from?